snac-cooperative/technical-docs/Requirements/DBUser API.md

 Current session data includes:

 - access token from the authentication (OAuth?)
-- expiration timestamp when the session will expire
+- expiration time stamp when the session will expire

 The REST API requires the same session data.
 REST API users will have the same Au/Az constraints